Catching Waves: Life Lessons at Campus Point in Santa Barbara, CA

 Normally, I just hang up on guys like that, but for some reason I listened.
 In the course of things, he let it slip that Yahoo was experimenting with the same thing.
 I was more familiar with Yahoo than with Dogpile, so when I got off with him, I looked up Yahoo’s program and decided to sign up.

 It worked.
 Yahoo immediately began driving business to my site.
 The return on investment was extraordinary.
 For every dollar invested, I got two dollars in sales.
 Perhaps I was lucky, perhaps I was God blessed, but things were beginning to turn.

 Then I heard Google was launching their own pay-per-click program.
 I immediately signed up.
 Google’s program rolled up like the perfect wave.
 I caught it and was off.
 I stopped teaching college.
 I stopped doing focus groups.
 I devoted myself full time to the business.
 My perseverance had paid off.

 It’s a matter of catching the wave just right.
 If you can get inside the curl just as it’s spilling off its peak, you can get a good ride.
 At Campus Point, I finally maneuvered myself into the right position, got to my feet, and caught one.
 I rode it until it ran out of juice.
 I did this several more times.
 It was exhilarating.

 Getting what you want out of life can be hard.
 You have to know where to look for it, and then when you find it, you have to be prepared.

-With life, as in surfing, the conditions are rarely ideal, the setbacks are many, the many wipeouts discouraging.
-But if you prepare yourself well and persevere, you might just catch a wave, and that will make it all worthwhile.
+With life, as with surfing, the conditions are rarely ideal, the setbacks are many, the wipeouts discouraging.
+But if you prepare yourself well and hang in there, you might just catch a wave, and that will make it all worthwhile.